belangeo/pyo-plug/README.md

 * For Windows users: because pyo is only compiled for 32-bit python, the plugin is 32-bit only on Windows.

+* If you use Reaper on MacOS, in order to be able to use space and return key in the code editor, you need to open the Fx chain window where is your plugin (right-click on the plugin name in the mixer and choose "Show FX chain"), then right-click on the plugin name and select "Send all keyboard input to plug-in".

 ## Donation

 This project is developed by Olivier Bélanger on his free time to provide a